sillycowvalley/Hopper/Source/Projects/6502SBC/HopperBASIC/Docs/HopperBASICSpec.md

 - **Embedded Features**: Real-time capabilities for microcontroller applications
 - **Optimization**: Performance tuning for 6502 constraints

-The current implementation provides a robust foundation with complete function execution, JIT compilation, and all core data types (INT, WORD, BIT, BYTE, STRING) fully implemented with proper type checking, promotion rules, and memory management.
-The function system breakthrough enables complex recursive programming and validates the core interpreter architecture before adding loop constructs and other advanced features needed for the benchmark programs.
+The current implementation provides a robust foundation with complete function execution, JIT compilation, structured IF statements with mandatory terminators, and all core data types (INT, WORD, BIT, BYTE, STRING) fully implemented with proper type checking, promotion rules, and memory management.
+The function system breakthrough and RUN command enable complex recursive programming and validate the core interpreter architecture before adding loop constructs and other advanced features needed for the benchmark programs.